 Delicious Fruits of Bali (Boni, Salak, Banana, Tomato, Maracuya, Kedondong)

 Maracuya is more famous as Passion fruit and also locally known as Markisa.
 The oval or round shape of Maracuya is too sweet, pulpy and juicy.
 This fruit juice is much refreshing.
 But I loved to peel off the whole Yellow Passion fruit and enjoyed the taste of sweet pulp first time from Kintamani.
 The primary nutrients of Marakuya are iron, vitamin C, and carbohydrates.

 I found in Bali Coconut served in almost all restaurants with the meal.
 I loved the sweet taste of Coconut Water at different beach restaurants in Bali.
 They provide the jumbo size of a Coconut, and the juicy white flesh is my favorite.
-But it’s better to try from the roadside local market to avoid the extra cost.
+But it’s better to try from the local roadside market to avoid the extra cost.
 Coconut Water is one of the most refreshing drinks and full of nutrients.
 One coconut contains dietary fiber, vitamins, carbohydrates, protein, minerals, water.
 And it also helps to reduce many diseases.
 And available all over the year in Bali.

 Heet Bar & Cafe – Geger Beach

 READ ALSO: Must-Try Sri Lankan Food and Fruits

 Many varieties of banana available throughout the year in Bali and locally known as Pisang.
 All are short in size but very sweet and thick.
 Locals love to eat Pisang Goreng, kind of snack of banana or deep-fried banana fritter.
 One day I liked to have a light lunch with Balinese sweet potato fritters with banana.
 In North Bali, there are some fruit shops at Bedugul Market.
 You’ll find many types of fruits and dry food.
 Banana is high nutritious fruit and packed with many health benefits.